 With EDI implementation, organizations are able to eliminate manual errors by automating B2B transactions.
 The paperless EDI process, with no human intervention, helps businesses save money that would have been spent on purchasing, printing, and delivery of paper-based documents.

-EDI is a one-stop solution for most of the supply chain management challenges.
-It not only maximizes efficiency but also minimizes manual errors and transnational time.
-In a world where the amount of data is growing at a rate of knots, EDI helps in streamlining the supply chain management cycle seamlessly.
-However, the same data growth could be a major challenge in implementing EDI.
+EDI is a one-stop solution for most of the supply chain management challenges and helps streamline the supply chain management cycle.
+It maximizes efficiency and minimizes manual errors and transactional time.
+Data is important for EDI.
+However, the same data growth or volume can become a major challenge in implementing EDI.